 As I said going in to this: Windows Timeline is a useful feature.
-Useful enough that many users would opt to share all this data about their online activities with Microsoft to get it.
-The thing is: this is really a false premise for Windows Timeline.
-It could have been designed to be much more privacy friendly, but Microsoft chose to build it as a tool for collecting personal data on their customers instead.
+It’s so useful that many users opt to share all this data about their online activities with Microsoft to get it.
+The thing is: this is a false premise for Windows Timeline.
+It could have been designed to be much more privacy-friendly, but Microsoft chose to build it as a tool for collecting personal data on their customers instead.

 Microsoft has a long way to go to make Windows Timeline respect user privacy.
 By using Windows Timeline, you’re opting to automatically send a whole lot of information to Microsoft.
-The Windows Timeline extension for other web browsers actually sends less information to Microsoft than what Microsoft normally gets if you use the Microsoft Edge browser.
+The Windows Timeline extension for other web browsers sends less information to Microsoft than what Microsoft normally gets if you use the Microsoft Edge browser.